system76/tech-docs/src/models/galp4/repairs.md

 ![Keyboard ribbons](./img/keyboard-ribbons.jpg)

-_Note: Unplugging the ribbon cables is not required to remove the bottom cover._
+_Note: Unplugging the ribbon cables is not required to remove the bottom cover; the keyboard can be flipped over onto the touchpad without unplugging the ribbon cables._

-5. Flip the black latches upwards to free the ribbon cables.
+5. Flip the black latches away from the white connectors to free the ribbon cables.
 6. Pull the ribbon cables out of the connectors.
 7. Remove the keyboard and replace it with the new one.
 8. Carefully slide both ribbon cables into their connectors.